AdrianaAlves94/Iron_processing_concentration_MLProject/README.md

 ## Methodology

 ### Time-Aware Validation
-Because this is time series data, standard random train/test splitting would allow the model to train on future observations to predict the past — a form of data leakage.
+Because this is time series data, standard random train/test splitting would allow the model to train on future observations to predict the past (a form of data leakage).
 All splits were done **chronologically**, and `TimeSeriesSplit` (7 folds) was used for cross-validation, ensuring the model is always trained on the past and evaluated on what comes after.
 This mirrors real operational conditions.

 ### Data Leakage Investigation
 An initial model including silica concentrate features produced a Test R² of 0.51.
 Feature importance analysis revealed that `pct_silica_concentrate_max` accounted for over 80% of the model's predictive weight.
-Since silica concentrate is measured on the same final product at the same time as iron concentrate, this constituted data leakage — the model was reading a complementary label rather than learning from process variables.
+Since silica concentrate is measured on the same final product at the same time as iron concentrate, this constituted data leakage.
 All silica concentrate features were removed.

 ### Target Lag Feature
 After removing leakage, model performance dropped significantly.
-Investigation of the raw data revealed that iron concentrate is a lab measurement updated infrequently — 94.3% of rows are identical to the previous row, and 94.7% of hourly samples contain a single unchanging value.
-This finding is consistent with published research: Pu et al. (2020), using the same dataset, reported a Random Forest R² of 0.014 without temporal features, compared to 0.71 with an LSTM that captures temporal dependencies.

-The previous hour's iron concentrate grade was added as a feature — a legitimate input since operators always have access to the last lab result.
+Investigation of the raw data revealed that iron concentrate is a lab measurement updated infrequently.
+The previous hour's iron concentrate grade was added as a feature.
+This is a legitimate input since operators always have access to the last lab result.
 This improved model performance substantially.

 ### Model Selection
 Three models were compared as baselines, chosen to cover the full spectrum from simple to complex: